 Peter Freeth

-Peter is a Senior Lecturer in Translation and Course Leader for the BA Translation programme at the Guildhall School of Business and Law.
+Peter is a Senior Lecturer in Translation and Course Leader for Translation BA at the Guildhall School of Business and Law.

 More about Peter Freeth

 Peter completed a BA (Hons) in German at the University of Leeds in 2016, where he stayed to undertake an MA in Applied Translation Studies 2017 and a PhD, which he completed in 2022.
-Since submitting his PhD, Peter has worked as a Teaching Fellow in Translation at both the University of Leeds (2021-22) and Aston University (2022-23), as well as provided external marking at supervision for German-speaking translation studies students at Goldsmiths, University of London (2022-23).
+Since completing his PhD, Peter has worked as a Teaching Fellow in Translation at both the University of Leeds (2021-22) and Aston University (2022-23), and provided external marking and supervision for German-speaking translation studies students at Goldsmiths, University of London (2022-23).

 Alongside his academic work, Peter has worked as both a freelance and in-house translator within a multinational LSP specialising in creative and marketing content, as well as technical texts.
 He has also worked with German-based publisher V&Q Books to promote their English-language translations of remarkable writing from Germany and to run translation workshops for UG and MA level students across Britain and Ireland.